Office 365 - What features are included in Office 365?

 Formerly known as “Office Web Apps,” this is a browser-based version of Microsoft Office that includes Word, Excel, PowerPoint and OneNote.
 Office Online can be a great alternative to installing the desktop version of Microsoft Office, or it can be used when you are away from your primary computer.
 To access Office Online: 1) log in to Outlook on the web, 2) click on the app launcher, and 3) select “Word Online,” “Excel Online,” “PowerPoint Online,” or “OneNote Online.”

-This cloud storage and file sharing application– previously called “SkyDrive” – will be accessible via Outlook on the web or the OneDrive desktop application.
+This cloud storage and file sharing application– previously called “SkyDrive” – will be accessible via Outlook on the web or the OneDrive for Business desktop application.
 It allows users to upload files to the cloud, then either share with contacts or keep them private.
-More information on OneDrive can be found in the Office 365 KnowledgeBase.
+Learn more.

 An Office 365 Security Group is a collection of two or more people that appears in your organization’s address book.
 It can be used to distribute messages to a group of users, or to grant access permissions to NetID, Service, or Resource accounts.
 Learn more.

-Also bundled with Office Online, with OneNote Online, you can use your web browser to create, open, view, edit, format, and share the OneNote notebooks that you store on OneDrive.
+Also bundled with Office Online, with OneNote Online, you can use your web browser to create, open, view, edit, format, and share the OneNote notebooks that you store on OneDrive for Business.
 For basic tasks related to OneNote Online, view Microsoft support documentation.

 Also bundled with Office Online, Class Notebook is a collaborative addition to OneNote, Microsoft’s note taking product.
 More information about Class Notebook can be found here.
 The Learn@UW team and others will be evaluating whether Class Notebook can be used alongside other teaching and learning products on campus, including Learn@UW and Moodle.
 There is no recommendation for its use at this time.
 Learn more.